 an individual process of positive change, in terms of health, daily functioning, social participation, and personal development.
 This concerns recovery on a clinical, functional, social, and personal level.
 Addiction care should support the recovery of people with an addiction problem and improve their quality of life.
 This is done in close collaboration with actors from adjacent sectors and in collaboration with the informal and natural network of the persons involved.
 (Flemish Government, 2016, p.
 4)

-Both documents refer to addiction recovery as being about more than the reduction of or abstinence from substance use (i.e. clinical recovery) but also about functional, social, and personal recovery, which was equally emphasized during the Dutch and Flemish focus groups and interviews.
+Both documents refer to addiction recovery as being about more than the reduction of or abstinence from substance use (i.e. clinical recovery) but also about functional, social, societal, and personal recovery, which was equally emphasized during the Dutch and Flemish focus groups and interviews.
 Notably, some Dutch interviewees put forward the suggestion that these four dimensions of recovery do not only describe recovery processes accurately but also take away some of the tensions between clinical and personal recovery that exist in Anglophone countries.
-Moreover, throughout the interviews and focus group discussions, as well as in the policy and vision documents, empowerment, shared decision-making, quality of life, and a strengths-based approach were raised as important aspects of recovery-oriented support in both countries.
+Moreover, throughout the interviews and focus group discussions, as well as in the policy and vision documents, empowerment, shared decision-making, quality of life, and a strengths-based approach were raised as important aspects of recovery-oriented addiction support in both countries.
 The Dutch Vision Note ‘Addiction and addiction care: focus on prevention and rehabilitation’, for example, underscores that service users need to be in charge of their treatment (Mental Health the Netherlands, 2013), which is in line with the statement of a Dutch interview participant: ‘a more equal relationship between the treatment provider and patient - emancipation - was an important driver for the recovery movement’.
 In sum, the conceptualization of addiction recovery as a unique, individual, and multi-dimensional process of change and empowerment is similar in both countries.

 Yet, different nuances regarding the holistic recovery vision, underscored in policy documents, emerged during the focus groups and interviews in both countries, as these data collection methods enabled a more critical and in-depth examination of stakeholders’ perspectives.
 For example, the Dutch vision documents, which have been developed by addiction treatment organizations, originate from the boards of directors.
-According to some Dutch participants, there generally is agreement on a holistic recovery vision.
-However, when you dig deeper, different levels of actors often focus on different dimensions of recovery ‘resulting in a trichotomy of visions’ between: (1) persons with substance use problems (who may prioritize personal recovery), (2) clinicians and other ground-level professionals (who may prioritize clinical recovery), and (3) the boards of directors and funders (that may prioritize measurable recovery aspects).
-Similarly, in Flanders, most respondents endorsed the holistic recovery vision as defined in the Green Paper (Flemish Government, 2016).
+According to some Dutch participants, there generally is agreement on a holistic addiction recovery vision.
+However, when you dig deeper, different levels of actors often focus on different dimensions of addiction recovery ‘resulting in a trichotomy of visions’ between: (1) persons with substance use problems (who may prioritize personal recovery), (2) clinicians and other ground-level professionals (who may prioritize clinical recovery), and (3) the boards of directors and funders (that may prioritize measurable recovery aspects).
+Similarly, in Flanders, most respondents endorsed the holistic addiction recovery vision as defined in the Green Paper (Flemish Government, 2016).
 However, some underlined the value of societal recovery, as expressed in the following quote: ‘Recovery is ensuring that people can participate in our society starting from their strengths and possibilities’, while others underscored factors linked to personal recovery (e.g. individual choice).
 Some interviewees argued that although taking responsibility is an important part of recovery, there is a tendency to use this aspect of the recovery vision to make people more responsible for their problems by emphasizing individuality while ignoring structural external conditions.
 Hence, even though a policy vision exists in terms of addiction recovery, different interpretations prevail in practice in both countries.

 Implementation of recovery-oriented policies